 - The lavender fields of the Plateau de Valensole

 - Sipping on a cheeky post ride rosé in the sunshine

 My first holiday of this kind and enjoyed the whole experience greatly!
 Climbing Mont Ventoux was something I’ve wanted to do for many years.

-Following your arrival into Marseille airport, we will transfer to our accommodation near Rousillon, one of the most spectacular medieval ‘ochre towns’ of the Luberon National Park, and it is the gateway to the Chaussee des Geants; a large red ochre rock formation, surrounded by ever colour changing sands.
+Following your arrival into Marseille, we will transfer to our accommodation near Rousillon, one of the most spectacular medieval ‘ochre towns’ of the Luberon National Park, a gateway to the Chaussee des Geants; a large red ochre rock formation, surrounded by ever colour changing sands.

 There will be time to have a wander around as well as time to prepare ourselves and our bikes for the forthcoming road journey before dining together this evening.